Neuchâtel: Names and etymology

 Neuchâtel is a medieval toponym derived from the neu "new" (Modern French neuf) and châtel "castle" (now château) in reference to the 10th century Neuchâtel Castle.
 (Note: The city is one of the Newcastles of the World and hosted the 2000 Newcastles of the World summit.)
 In French, most adjectives, when used attributively, appear after their nouns; however, the leading position of the adjective is a phenomenon widely attested in the north and east of France, as well as in Belgium and in French-speaking Switzerland (Romandy).
 As with the various other places named Neuchâtel, Neufchâtel, Neufchâteau of northern France and Belgium, this reflects the Germanic influence on Gallo-Romance languages retained in the toponymy today.
 This contrasts with the Occitan Castelnaus (and the Frenchified Châteauneufs) in the south of France.

 The German name for the town is Neuenburg, which also translates roughly as "new castle".
 The longer form Neuenburg am See ("Newcastle by the lake") is sometimes used to disambiguate it from the numerous other Neuenburgs, especially Neuenburg am Rhein.
-The Romansh language uses the French Neuchâtel, and occasionanally Neuschatel and Neufchâtel; contemporary Italian largely uses the French name as well, but occasionally the historic Neocastello is seen.
+The Romansh language uses the French Neuchâtel, and occasionally Neuschatel and Neufchâtel; contemporary Italian largely uses the French name as well, but occasionally the historic Neocastello is seen.

 Regionally, the Romand (Arpitan) name for the town is Nôchâtél in the broad Orthographe de référence B and is pronounced N'tchati /frp/ locally, N'tchatai /frp/ in La Sagne, N'tchaté /frp/ in Les Planchettes and Nchaté /frp/ or Ntchaté in Les Éplatures.